 From the pass the trail changed.
-It was well-marked as „Trail of Maria Theresa“ and wide enough.
+It was well-marked as “Trail of Maria Theresa” and wide enough.
 We missed the highest peak in order to reach Lacul Iezer before night as we expected a tourist shelter – refugiu there.
-We met first hiker with a backpack in this week – a Romanian woman going around this C-shaped mountain range.
+We met a first hiker of this week – a Romanian woman going around this C-shaped mountain range.

 Walking the bear area

-We knew we need to go fast on Thursday 25th July to come as close to Borsec as possible because we got a parcel waiting for us at a post office.
+We knew we need to go fast on Thursday 25th July to come as close to Borsec as possible because we got a parcel waiting for us at a post office there.
 The descent from Călimani was very mild and the landscape leading through abandoned poianas looked magic.

 The ascent from Răchițiş pass to refugiu under Nagy-Bükk peak (1308) was steep and painful.
 Notwithstanding we got almost no water and the water source below the refugiu was so low yielding it took long time to get enough of the most precious liquid.
 We reached the shelter at night but happy we are in a house right above Borsec.

 Refugiu was very comfortable so we got up quite late on Friday 26th July.
 Both from the refugiu and the tourist signs we realized we are in one of the parts of Romania with Hungarian inhabitants, historically they are called Székelys.